Hello, my Seekers of Sanity,

 Helplessness is exhausting.
 But you’re not powerless.

-You can choose where to place your energy—
+You can choose where to place your energy—and what to release.

 How to practice: